 The principle of pulse diagnosis is that the vascular system is connected to all inner organs and, by this, carries information about them.
 This information can be read from the propagation of pulse wave, the so called pulse characteristic.
 This pulse wave is usually measured on the radial artery.
 With the help of this method some cardiovascular and inner organ diseases could be diagnosed by only one examination.
 The basics of this method were introduced in the Traditional Chinese Medicine.
-The main disadvantages of the traditional method are the following: it's really hard to learn, and it's also subjective, the accuracy of diagnosis depends on the qualifications concentration state of the practitioner.
-This is objective, automatized pulsediagnostic system is required.
+The main diasadvantages of the traditional method are the following: it's really hard to learn, and it's also subjective, the accuracy of diagnosis depends the qualifications on and concentration state of the practicioner.
+This is why an objective, automatized pulse diagnostic system is required.
 In our laboratory we try to develop an automatized pulse diagnostic system based on our 3D tactile sensors, which was also developed here.
 Using this sensor, the pulse waveform can be measured non-invasively, without pain and side effects on the radial artery at the wrist.
 We have a clinical TUKEB license to make our measurements, record information of participants and publish our results.